Silence2107/FYS4150-projects/Project-5/Problem-5/README.md

 ```
 , where the `-n` flag sets the number of slits and the `-f` flag sets the output file.
 The output file is a pdf file with the potential plotted.

-Should you have desire to simulate more flexible slits, you are welcome to change corresponding settings in the `many_slit_potential_unit_test.cpp` script.
+Should you have desire to simulate more flexible slits, you are welcome to change corresponding settings in the `many_slit_potential_unit_test.cpp` file.

 P.S.
 The script is not quick due to recompilations, but it is not the point of this exercise.